About The Bison Group

 Colin Curtis – Managing Member

-During this time Colin also served as the State President for the Kansas Young Democrats; the Midwest Region Director for the Young Democrats of America; and the Webmaster for the Young Democrats of America.
+Colin has previously served/ worked as the State President for the Kansas Young Democrats; the Midwest Region Director for the Young Democrats of America; Webmaster for the Young Democrats of America; Communications Director/ Lobbyist for the Working Kansas Alliance; Special Projects Director for the Kansas Senate Democratic Leader’s Office; and ICD Coordinator for the United Steelworkers of America (USW), Local 307.

-Campaign and Elections Magazine recently name Colin one of their “Influencers 500″
+In 2012, Campaign and Elections Magazine named Colin one of their “Influencers 500″

 Colin Curtis, president, The Bison Group – Curtis has ties to state lawmakers and labor making him a formidable lobbyist and campaign advisor.